When you play the game of building a list, it’s best to use the right strategy. Last week, we looked at two strategies for playing the big game —

 If you’ve enjoyed this post, please share it on social networks with the coaches, consultants and change makers you know who would find this useful.

 As you apply these principles to your business you may come unstuck.
 Run into problems you don’t understand or know how to solve.
-I’ll be live on Wednesdays at 12:30pm UK time for a Q&A. Bring your questions — or post them here — and get them answered.
+I’ll be live on Facebook for a #TechTalkTuesday every Tuesday at 12:30pm.
+Bring your questions — or post them here — and get them answered.